tumaer/SciML/lecture/optimization.md

 $${\bf{x}} \leftarrow {\bf{x}} - \eta \nabla f_{i}({\bf{x}}).$$ (sgd_rule_signle_input)

 With this randomly sampled update, the cost for each iteration drops to $\mathcal{O}(1)$.
-Due to the sampling we now have to think of our gradient as an expectation, i.e. by drawing uniform random samples we are essentially creating an unbiased estimator of the gradient being
+Due to the sampling, we now have to think of our gradient as an expectation, i.e., by drawing uniform random samples, we are essentially creating an unbiased estimator of the gradient being

 $$\mathbb{E}_{i} \nabla f_{i}({\bf{x}}) = \frac{1}{n} \sum_{i=1}^{n} \nabla f_{i}({\bf{x}}) = \nabla f({\bf{x}})$$ (sgd_grad_expectation)

 Looking at an example stochastic gradient descent optimization process in {numref}`sgd_2d`, we come to realize that the stochasticity induces too much noise for our chosen learning rate.
-To handle that we later introduce learning rate scheduling.
+To handle that, we later introduce learning rate scheduling.

 ```{figure} ../imgs/optimization/sgd_2d.svg
 ---